Categories

 If you and your family celebrate Christmas, that celebration will look very different during the course of a lifetime.
 Even the family you celebrate the holiday with will most likely change.

-Christmas morning, kids up early, tear through wrapping paper, make piles of their toys, and then breakfast.
+Christmas morning meant kids up early, tearing through wrapping paper, making piles of their toys, and then breakfast.

-Apparently, I was not the only one since the Catholic service was packed.
-There were so many people we never sat in a pew, and hovered in the back of the church, shoulder to shoulder, close to the doors for a quick exit.
+Apparently, I was not the only one, since the Catholic service was packed.
+There were so many people that we never sat in a pew and hovered in the back of the church, shoulder to shoulder, close to the doors for a quick exit.

-To be honest, I always felt the Christmas service was a check-the-box of tasks to complete for the holiday along with dinner and gifts with the kids.
+To be honest, I always felt the Christmas service was a check-the-box task to complete for the holiday, along with dinner and gifts with the kids.

 Well, that all changed this year.

-Arlene (ex-wife) decided she didn’t want to host Christmas this year.
+Arlene (my ex-wife) decided she didn’t want to host Christmas this year.
 Instead, she rented a house in the Poconos where she, our kids and their significant others, and a good number of her family members would spend the holiday.

 Fortunately, I was wrong.

-Turned out, my daughter and youngest son were not heading to the Poconos until late Christmas Eve night.
-I would see my daughter later that evening, and my son invited me to join his girlfriend and her family for dinner before Christmas services, where I was also invited to join.
+It turned out my daughter and youngest son were not heading to the Poconos until late Christmas Eve night.
+I would see my daughter later that evening, and my son invited me to join his girlfriend and her family for dinner before Christmas services, which I was also invited to attend.

-Dinner was lovely, in a nice restaurant near Princeton, with my son, and his girlfriend Maddie’s family (her parents and her brother and his fiance).
+Dinner was lovely, in a nice restaurant near Princeton, with my son and his girlfriend Maddie’s family (her parents and her brother and his fiancée).

-At dinner, we talked and laughed for hours and it was as far from the quiet and lonely Christmas Eve I envisioned.
+At dinner, we talked and laughed for hours, and it was far from the quiet and lonely Christmas Eve I had envisioned.

 By services, I didn’t mean Catholic, which I am.